tum-pbs/pbdl-book/physgrad.md

 where $\eta$ is the scalar learning rate.
 The Jacobian $\frac{\partial L}{\partial x}$ describes how the loss reacts to small changes of the input.
-%
-Surprisingly, this very widely used construction has a number of undesirable properties.
+Surprisingly, this very widely used update has a number of undesirable properties that we'll highlight in the following.
+Note that we've naturally applied this update in supervised settings such as {doc}`supervised-airfoils`, but we've also used it in the differentiable physics approaches.
+E.g., in {doc}`diffphys-code-sol` we've computed the derivative of the fluid solver.
+In the latter case, we've still only updated the NN parameters, but the fluid solver Jacobian was part of {eq}`GD-update`, as shown in {eq}`loss-deriv`.

 **Units** 📏

 A first indicator that something is amiss with GD is that it inherently misrepresents dimensions.
 Assume two parameters $x_1$ and $x_2$ have different physical units.
-Then the GD parameter updates scale with the inverse of these units because the parameters appear in the denominator for the GD update above.
+Then the GD parameter updates scale with the inverse of these units because the parameters appear in the denominator for the GD update above ($\cdots / \partial x$).
 The learning rate $\eta$ could compensate for this discrepancy but since $x_1$ and $x_2$ have different units, there exists no single $\eta$ to produce the correct units for both parameters.

+One could argue that units aren't very important for the parameters of NNs, but nonetheless it's unnerving from a physics perspective that they're wrong.

 **Function sensitivity** 🔍

-GD has inherent problems when functions are not normalized.
+GD has also inherent problems when functions are not _normalized_.
-Assume the range of $L(x)$ lies on a different scale than $x$.
-Consider the function $L(x) = c \cdot x$ for example where $c \ll 1$ or $c \gg 1$.
+This can be illustrated with a very simple example: consider the function $L(x) = c \cdot x$.
-Then the parameter updates of GD scale with $c$, i.e. $\Delta x_{\text{GD}} = \eta \cdot c$.
+Then the parameter updates of GD scale with $c$, i.e. $\Delta x_{\text{GD}} = \eta \cdot c$, and
-Such behavior can occur easily in complex functions such as deep neural networks if the layers are not normalized correctly.
-%
+$L(x+\Delta x_{\text{GD}})$ will even have terms on the order of $c^2$.
+If $L$ is normalized via $c=1$, everything's fine.
+But in practice, we'll often have $c \ll 1$, or even worse $c \gg 1$, and then our optimization will be in trouble.

+More specifically, if we look at how the loss changes, the expansion around $x$ for the update step of GD gives:
+$L(x+\Delta x) = L(x)  + \Delta x \frac{\partial L}{\partial x}  + \cdots $.
+This first-order step causes a change in the loss of
+$\big( L(x) - L(x+\Delta x) \big) = -\eta \cdot (\frac{\partial L}{\partial x})^2 + \mathcal O(\Delta x^2)$ .
+Hence the loss changes by the squared derivative, instead of being proportional to it, as one
+might expect when applying SGD without much thought.

+This demonstrates that
-For sensitive functions, i.e. _small changes_ in $x$ cause **large** changes in $L$, GD counter-intuitively produces large $\Delta x_{\text{GD}}$, causing even larger steps in $L$ (exploding gradients).
+for sensitive functions, i.e. functions where _small changes_ in $x$ cause _large_ changes in $L$, GD counter-intuitively produces large $\Delta x_{\text{GD}}$.
+This causes even larger steps in $L$, and leads to exploding gradients.
-For insensitive functions where _large changes_ in the input don't change the output $L$ much, GD produces **small** updates, which can lead to the optimization coming to a standstill (that's the classic _vanishing gradients_ problem).
+For insensitive functions where _large changes_ in the input don't change the output $L$ much, GD produces _small_ updates, which can lead to the optimization coming to a halt.
+That's the classic _vanishing gradients_ problem.

-%
+Such sensitivity problems can occur easily in complex functions such as deep neural networks where the layers are typically not fully normalized.
-While normalization in combination with correct setting of the learning rate $\eta$ can be used to counteract this behavior in neural networks, these tools are not available when optimizing simulations.
+Normalization in combination with correct setting of the learning rate $\eta$ can be used to counteract this behavior in NNs to some extent, but these tools are not available when optimizing physics simulations.
-Applying normalization to a simulation anywhere but after the last solver step would destroy the simulation.
+Applying normalization to a simulation anywhere but after the last solver step would destroy the state of the simulation.
-Setting the learning rate is also difficult when simulation parameters at different time steps are optimized simultaneously or when the magnitude of the simulation output varies w.r.t. the initial state.
+Adjusting the learning rate is also difficult in practice, e.g. when simulation parameters at different time steps are optimized simultaneously or when the magnitude of the simulation output varies w.r.t. the initial state.

 **Convergence near optimum** 💎

-The loss landscape of any differentiable function necessarily becomes flat close to an optimum (the gradient approaches zero upon convergence).
+Finally, the loss landscape of any differentiable function necessarily becomes flat close to an optimum, as the gradient approaches zero upon convergence.
 Therefore $\Delta x_{\text{GD}} \rightarrow 0$ as the optimum is approached, resulting in slow convergence.

 This is an important point, and we will revisit it below.
 It's also somewhat surprising at first, but it can actually stabilize the training.
-On the other hand, it also makes the learning process difficult to control.
+On the other hand, it makes the learning process difficult to control.